 The moment you start fretting about this question is the exact time you restrict yourself to these two options only and shuts out the surplus of opportunities waiting for you.

 The DNA of this article is that we as students often make the biggest mistake by restricting ourselves to a few career choices or by not asking uninhibited questions about our career, which makes up for the most significant obstacles towards the right career path.
 Most often than not, ignorance about career options is the real perpetrator in student life.

 We should remember that we live in the 21st, and in modern times, science is enormous as our galaxy, and in no way should it be confined to two options because there are emerging opportunities in science.

-So, if you are a true science lover and want to grow yourself apart from the stock of the society, then don’t ask yourself the question of ‘Engineering or Medical’, instead ask yourself these 6 life-changing questions that you should really answer honestly.
+So, if you are a true science lover and want to grow yourself apart from the stock of society, then don’t ask yourself the question of ‘Engineering or Medical’; instead, ask yourself these 6 life-changing questions that you should really answer honestly.

 Better Then Engineering Or Medical Here Are 6 Questions